DeShrike/Geo/README.md

 - Column G: Not used
 - Column H: The country code

-The results are written back to Columns I-K:
+The results are written back to columns I-U:

 - Column I: The longitude
 - Column J: The latitude